ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 {{% notice Note %}}This example illustrates KleidiAI microkernel performance.
 In practice, you will not interact with KleidiAI's microkernels as your ML framework will leverage it automatically, if supported.{{% /notice %}}

-The example code is structured to take in two matricies and compare KleidiAI's micro-kernel results to a reference implementation.
+The example code is structured to take in two matrices and compare KleidiAI's micro-kernel results to a reference implementation.

 This reference code is functionally-identical to KleidiAI's micro-kernels, and is present for two reasons:
 1. To check for KleidiAI micro-kernel output validity as a sanity check.